 Financial assets These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are at FVTPL recognised in profit or loss.
-However, see Note 3(c)(v) for derivatives designated as hedging instruments.
-Financial assets These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is at amortised reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in cost profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss.
+Net gains and losses, including any interest or dividend at FVTPL income, are recognised in profit or loss.
+However, see Note 3(c)(v) for derivatives designated as hedging Financial assets These assets are subsequently measured at amortised cost using the effective interest method.
+The amortised at amortised cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment are cost recognised in